 Online Training Module

-Courses may allow learners to interact with the training material, are self-paced with immediate feedback on progress and offer a thorough an exam to determine if learning objectives are met.
+Courses allow learners to interact with the training material, are self-paced with immediate feedback on progress and offer an exam to determine if learning objectives are met.

 Continuing education ensures quality programming and helps the workforce maintain professional licenses and credentialing.
 The continuing education program coordinates CE credit through the Kentucky Board of Nursing, Nurse Education Providership for face-to-face, video conference, webcasts and online module training.